 The outcome is intended to both adapt sophisticated theory to the study of the ancient past, as well as to feedback into modern debates within the field of genocide studies.

 Public outreach and engagementI'm was a Postgraduate Project Coordinator for SHARE with Schools, a secondary school outreach project.
-As well as recruiting and training undergraduate volunteers, and going into schools to deliver presentations and hands in artefact sessions, I've whipped the online tools into shape to promote the project.
-In my third year with the project I'm taking a lead among the coordination team.
+As well as recruiting and training undergraduate volunteers, and going into schools to deliver presentations and hands in artefact sessions, I whipped the online tools into shape to promote the project.
+In my third year with the project I took taking a lead among the coordination team.

 MA Ancient HistoryDissertation: 'Social nudity in recreational contexts of Roman society' (distinction).